Last Updated on: 28th July 2023, 08:56 am

 Much of the most expensive property is, unsurprisingly, set in the open, ranch areas of the northern portion of Merced, and around the campus of UC Merced.
 Generally speaking, the further south you go towards Fresno, the more affordable property becomes.
 Thankfully, even the most affluent property in Merced is still affordable, at least by California standards!
 Additionally, no matter where you live in Merced, you’ll have quick and easy access to parks, attractions, restaurants, and so on.

 Merced, CA Climate & Weather

-Merced is a tropical and subtropical steppe climate, according to the Koppen scale, typical of central California.
+The Merced climate is cold semi-arid (Köppen: BSk), typical of central California.
 Merced does not get much in the way of rain, and does not usually get any snow.
 You can expect lows of 37 degrees Fahrenheit during the winter months, and highs of 95 degrees Fahrenheit during the summer months.
 Merced experiences far less than the average amount of rainfall when compared with the rest of the United States, with only 13 inches per year.
 As previously stated, Merced does not generally experience snowfall.
 The best times to visit Merced, in terms of comfort rating, are October and May.
 The coldest month is January.

 Merced does not generally experience any severe weather events, but is prone to earthquakes, as is the rest of California.